This campaign was completed as a Brandcenter project.

 HBO is known for its excellent original series with dramatic, raw content that tailors to a mature audience.
 We were tasked to capture a new target while maintaining HBO's current audience by bringing the brand to life in the retail space.

 Current HBO viewers' ages range from 30-50 who possess a decent disposable income.
 From multiple interviews, we found out that these viewers enjoy leisure time at restaurants, bars, and sporting events.

 HBO's competitors include television networks in all categories such as streaming services, cable TV, and digital satellite TV.
 We found that streaming services are HBO's main competitors and that the television network differentiates itself by not releasing full seasons all at once.

 By not releasing full seasons at once, HBO creates a culture that curates conversations and speculations around every plot of each show.

 In conducting interviews of HBO's audience, we discovered that the television network has a hidden viewer; viewers who are younger and watch the company's content from their close ones' subscription.
-From interviews, we also concluded that these viewers go to restaurants, bars, and sporting events for leisure as well.
+From in-person interviews, we also concluded that these viewers go to restaurants, bars, and sporting events for leisure as well.

 With conversations curating around HBO series and a hidden younger demographic watching its content, we saw an opportunity to capture this market through a retail experience; a restaurant and bar with a "CineBistro" style theater upstairs.